ashleynolan/dg-blog/src/templates/pages/blog/20150901-workflow-survey-results.md

 	</div>
 </div>

-Unsurprisingly, jQuery was the JavaScript library or framework with the highest percentage – **90.9%** – of respondents saying that they felt comfortable using it.
+Unsurprisingly, jQuery was the JavaScript library or framework with the highest percentage – **91.4%** – of respondents saying that they felt comfortable using it.
 In terms of pure knowledge levels it was by far the most far-reaching of any of the libraries or frameworks listed.

-Looking down the list of JS frameworks, Angular came out on top in terms of the number of developers (28.1%) who said they felt comfortable using it.
-21.3% of respondents said they felt comfortable using Backbone, with 17.4% saying the same for React.
+Looking down the list of JS frameworks, Angular came out on top in terms of the number of developers (29.1%) who said they felt comfortable using it.
+16.2% of respondents said they felt comfortable using Backbone, with 14.3% saying the same for React.

-Looking at knowledge levels across the MV* frameworks – so everything in the list except jQuery and Underscore – just over 50% of respondents (331) said they felt comfortable using at least one of these frameworks.
+Looking at knowledge levels across the MV* frameworks – so everything in the list except jQuery and Underscore – just over 50% of respondents (1018) said they felt comfortable using at least one of these frameworks.
 Clearly being able to develop using at least one of these is an increasingly important skill for any front-end developer to have in their toolkit.

-One addition I would like to make if I ever run this survey again would be how many devs have started using ES2015 features – I’m sure this will be an area of huge growth and it will be interesting to see how the amount of knowledge in this area increases over time.
+One addition I would like to make if I ever run this survey again would be to see how many devs had started using ES2015 features – I’m sure this will be an area of huge growth and it will be interesting to see how the amount of knowledge in this area increases over time.

 ---

 ## Q5 – Which JavaScript library or framework do you use on the majority of your projects?

 The next question was a late addition to the survey, as it was something I wished I had asked from the start.
-Because of this, there are just 91 responses, so bear in mind that this will impact how much can be drawn from the results, however I wanted to include the results for completeness.
+Because of this, there were slightly fewer – 1415 – responses.

 The question was **Which JavaScript library or framework do you use on the majority of your projects?**